Abhishek-015/Game-store-management/README.md

-> I have cloned the Medium website as project of my construct week at **Masai School**.
+> I have made the Game store management app during the unit evaluation of **Masai School**.
-> I built this website fully responsive and implemented maximum design.
+> I have built this app fully responsive and implemented standard design.

 ## Tech-stack and framework